aaronparker/aaronparker.github.io/_posts/2007-05-05-deploying-office-2007-with-group-policy-startup-scripts.md

 [code]IF NOT EXIST "%ProgramFiles%\Microsoft Office\Office12\WINWORD.EXE" START /WAIT \\company.local\Public\Applications\Office2007\SETUP.EXE[/code]

 Deploying Office 2007 via Group Policy will be challenging and may require you to perform more testing than with previous versions.
-For smaller organisations that have relied on Group Policy previously Office deployment can still be achieved, however perhaps it&#8217;s time to look into something a little more flexible.
-What I&#8217;ve seen of [System Centre Essentials](http://www.microsoft.com/systemcenter/sce/default.mspx) so far is pretty impressive and I think it&#8217;s just the tool for small organisations.
-Hopefully I&#8217;ve given you enough here to get your Office deployment started.
-I&#8217;d be interested in hearing how others are going with their own deployments.
+For smaller organisations that have relied on Group Policy previously Office deployment can still be achieved, however perhaps it's time to look into something a little more flexible.
+What I've seen of [System Centre Essentials](http://www.microsoft.com/systemcenter/sce/default.mspx) so far is pretty impressive and I think it's just the tool for small organisations.
+Hopefully I've given you enough here to get your Office deployment started.
+I'd be interested in hearing how others are going with their own deployments.

 <p class="note">
   Microsoft have recently blogged about <a href="http://blogs.technet.com/office_resource_kit/archive/2008/06/06/how-to-deploy-office-2007-by-using-group-policy-to-assign-startup-scripts.aspx">Office 2007 deployment via Group Policy</a>, which is worth checking out too.